Intermediate Level, whole year course. 36 NQF credits at HEQSF level 7

 Course convenor: Prof PJ Schwikkard

-The course covers the general principles of criminal law.
-Student s are introduced to these principles by a brief examination of the nature pf criminal law and punishment, the principle of legality and the operation of the Bill of Rights on the rules of criminal law.
-A brief overview of the general principles places each of the elements of criminal liability in context and demonstrates its role in deciding criminal liability.
+Introduction: The course covers the general principles of criminal law.
+Students are introduced to these principles by a brief examination of the nature of criminal law and selected specific offences, the principle of legality and the operation of the Bill of Rights on the rules of criminal law.

 Analysis of principles: